nokia/danm/README.md

 All network management APIs contain an optional **device_pool** field where a specific device pool can be assigned to the given network.
 **Note: device_pool and host_device parameters are mutually exclusive!**
 Before DANM invokes a CNI which expects a given resource to be attached to the Pod, it gathers all the Kubelet assigned device IDs belonging to device pool defined in the Pod's network, and passes one ID from the list to the CNI.
+**Note: Pods connecting to networks depending on a device_pool must declare their respective resource requests through their Pod.Spec.Resources API!**

 The following example network definition shows how to configure device_pool parameter for sriov network type.
 ```